MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-and-troubleshoot.md

 - The SBC sends options at 11.01 AM, 11.02 AM, and so on.
 - At 11.15, a user makes a call and the routing mechanism selects this SBC.

-Direct Routing takes three times of regular interval option (regular interval is one minute).
-If options were send in last three minutes, the SBC considered healthy.
+Direct Routing takes the regular interval options three times (the regular interval is one minute).
+If options were send during the last three minutes, the SBC is considered healthy.

 If the SBC in our example sent options at any period between 11.12 AM and 11.15 AM (the time the call was made), it is considered healthy.
 If not, the SBC will be demoted from the route.